fleurssauvages/RL_DMP/README.md

   ```bash
   python demo_simple_6D.py
   ```
   RL based on a demo to perform reaching with obstacle avoidance.
-The trajectory is then saved with pickle.
+The trajectory is then resampled for better velocity curvature and saved with pickle.

 - **Replaying in Pybullet**
   ```bash